JuliaLang/www.julialang.org/drafts/_posts/2012-02-03-put-this-in-your-pipe.md

 ---
 layout: post
 title:  Put This In Your Pipe
-author:     <a href="http://karpinski.org/" target="_blank">Stefan Karpinski</a>
+author: <a href="http://karpinski.org/">Stefan Karpinski</a>
 ---

 In which Stefan explains why the shell is the only programming language that really gets piping data from one program to another right.